TheTechnoman32/TheTechnoman32/README.md

 - 👋 Hi, I’m @TheTechnoman32
 - 👀 I’m interested in testing mods and looking for small errors such as text errors, graphics error, loading errors, animation errors, and voiceline errors.
+Im very interested in learning more how mods works and expanding my own knowlegde into coding as i am sarting to learn about coding with games.
 - 🌱 I’m currently learning phython and how mods work in general for variety of games
 - 💞️ I’m looking to collaborate on modding and testing new builds
 - 📫 How to reach me mj23harrison@gmail.com or discord:the_technoman32